Monthly Archives: April 2019

 • Bucket List.
 A list of things to cross off in order to know that it is time to die.

 • Cool.
-First used around the time of the First World War, this is a ubiquitous, burned out synonym for “good” or “desirable” in a context of pop culture conformity.
+First used around the time of WWI, this is a ubiquitous, burned-out synonym for “good” or “desirable” in a context of pop culture conformity.
 A common term of reverse snobbery indicating approval and therefore social acceptance among “cool” people (including, presumably, the speaker bequeathing approval/acceptance) that is mostly identical to the post-1990s use of the world “hip” (see rant below).
 Like “hip,” it was once a rebellions alternative to more conventional terms of approval like “good.”
 Unless I am describing to a day below 60 degrees, soup that has sat around too long, or a certain kind of modern jazz, I am attempting—mostly unsuccessfully—to wean myself off of this insipid, reflexive word.
 It is still preferable (and more durable) than the comically dated groovy.
+There is another, related usage, characterizing a kind of effortless nonchalance and grace in a person usually understood in terms of mass culture desirability and approval.

 • Great Recession.
 A lazy, pseudo-historical term used by pundits in the corporate media to characterize the depression that followed the collapse of 2008 and the economic conditions that persist today throughout much of the country.
 A recession is a cyclic downturn in the economy; a depression is an economic crisis caused by structural flaws in the economy.
 The present crisis will continue, even if some economic indicators improve, as long the the structural defects in the economy remain uncorrected.
 The underlying causes of the crisis of 2008 are still very much in place as of this writing (2019).